GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 We can also allow our users to provide their own GitHub credentials.

-This GraphQL query adapts operation `RetrieveGitHubAccessToken` from the previous one, to use the value from incoming header `X-Github-Access-Token` for the credentials.
-If this header was not provided, the query will fail:
+This GraphQL query is an adaptation of the previous one, with the following differences:

+- Operation `RetrieveGitHubAccessToken` uses the value from incoming header `X-Github-Access-Token` for the credentials
+- Operation `ValidateHasGitHubAccessToken` validates that this header was provided, and `FailIfNoGitHubAccessToken` triggers an error when it does not
+- All remaining operations have directive `@include(if: $hasGithubAccessToken)`, so that they will be executed only if the access token is provided

 ```graphql
 query RetrieveGitHubAccessToken {